COVID-19: Precautions, Vaccines, and Treatments for Transplant Recipients

 (03:42) This is a map of the United States looking at community transmission across different counties.
 In the red are high areas of transmission.
 In blue, which is very little unfortunately on this slide, are areas with low transmission within the community.
 So, needless to say, across the United States, this continues to be a problem for us in terms of community spread across most of our counties across the United States.

-(04:12) Transplant recipients who contract COVID-19 have higher rates of severe illness, hospitalization, and mortality.
+(04:12) Transplant recipients contract COVID-19 at much higher rates than the general population and have higher rates of severe illness, hospitalization, and mortality.
 So, with that back of mind, let's try to think about COVID-19 in the context of transplant recipients.
 Since we last actually provided information about this, there have been multiple studies since the beginning of the pandemic that have shown really very relatively consistent findings across transplant recipients, that the majority, the overwhelming majority of our transplant recipients who do contract COVID-19 are indeed hospitalized with this disease.
 About 20% of them have severe illness, and the mortality rates are anywhere between 22 to 35% across these studies.

 (04:49) This is also true for blood cancer patients who do not receive a transplant.
 So, this is definitely a higher mortality group than our normal population with COVID-19.
 And it is important to note that we also have a lot of data in the context of blood cancers with or without a transplant, also suggesting similar numbers: higher risk of COVID-19 hospitalization and mortality in patients with blood cancers, as well as those who have both undergone autologous and allogeneic stem cell transplants.